sopra-fs24-group-42/server/README_inProgress.md

 * [Google cloud](https://cloud.google.com/?hl=en) - Handles the deployment

 ## High-Level Components <a id="high-level-components"></a>

-### Stomp Controller <a id="websocket-controller"></a>
-Stomp Controller Component cares the logic of receiving the data from client and invokes the relevant methos in order it to be process.
-Additionally, it calls for a method to broadcast lobby back to the client.
+The Stomp Controller component handles the logic for receiving data from the client and invokes the relevant methods to process this data.
+Additionally, it calls a method to broadcast the lobby back to the client.

-In this table we have compposed all the mappings for Stomp Controller that we have used in our application:
+Below is a table that lists all the mappings used for the Stomp Controller in our application:

 |Mapping|Method|Parameter type|Parameter|Description|
 |-------|------|--------------|---------|-----------|